Chenghao-Hu/chenghao-hu.github.io/_pages/talks.md

 ---

+## **Presentations in 2025**

+Hu, Chenghao and Victor Junnan Pan.
+(2025).
+Chinese Nominal Structure: on Plural Marker and Pronouns, oral presentation at 34th Colloquium on Generative Grammar ([CGG34](https://sites.google.com/view/cgg34)), National University of Distance Education (UNED), Madrid, May 7-9.

 ## **Presentations in 2024**

 Kim, Dahoon, **Chenghao Hu**, and Victor Junnan Pan.
 (2024).
 On Wh- and Existential Quantification: A Comparison between Mandarin and Korean, invited talk for the International Workshop of “International Research Network for the Human Language Faculty”, JSPS Core-to-Core Program of Japan Society for the Promotion of Science, Osaka University, Japan, December 7-8.